KYRGYZSTAN

 Plyazh Aliya, Balykchy

-Balykchy, a small town on the western tip of Issyk-Kul Lake in Kyrgyzstan, serves as a common starting point for travellers journeying from Almaty or Bishkek to the lake.
-Located 175 km southwest of Bishkek, it sits at an elevation of approximately 1,900 meters.
-Historically known as Rybachye (Russian for “fisherman”), the town’s Kyrgyz name carries the same meaning, reflecting its origins as a fishing hub.
+Balykchy is a small town on the western edge of Issyk-Kul Lake in Kyrgyzstan and often serves as the first stop for travellers arriving from Bishkek or Almaty.
+Located around 175 km southwest of Bishkek at an altitude of roughly 1,900 metres, the town was historically known as Rybachye — Russian for “fisherman” — while the Kyrgyz name carries the same meaning, reflecting its long connection to the lake’s fishing industry.

 Once a key centre for the lake’s fishing fleet, agro-industrial activities, and logistics, Balykchy’s economy and infrastructure have declined significantly since the collapse of the Soviet Union.
 Today, the town is home to around 50,000 people, with about 90% identifying as Kyrgyz and 7% as Russian.